kwalker99/nemo-dropbox/README.md

 Provided here for anyone who has been frustrated by this not being resolved.

-Just install doenload and install as per normal with dpkg:
+Just install download and install as per normal with dpkg:

 sudo dpkg -i nemo-dropbox_4.6.0-appindicator3-1.deb